 From tropical rainforest to the urban jungle of George Town, Penang is as eclectic as it is enticing.
 A blend of Malay, Chinese and Indian cultures have resulted in fascinating heritage sites and a renowned food scene.
-Those in search of serene beaches won’t be disappointed either, while luxury hotels make the ideal starting point for Malaysian adventures.
+Those in search of serene beaches won’t be disappointed either.
+Explore our collection comprising of the best hotels Pengang has to offer.

 Things to do